kassandraoftroy/bristol-compiler/README.md

 To locally demo/test the package you simply need to open two terminals.

-In the first terminal enter the safetraceapi/mpc directory and run `python3 local_mpc_network.py`.
+In the first terminal enter the root directory and run `python3 local_mpc_network.py`.
 This spawns a 3 node MPC network.

-In the second terminal enter the safetraceapi/mpc directory and run `python3 mpc_test.py`.
+In the second terminal enter the root directory and run `python3 mpc_test.py`.
 This spawns two clients which both send a request to the MPC servers with a secret shared integer as input.
 The MPC servers compute whether or not the integers "intersect" (are within a range of 50) without ever revealing the two integers, and returns the results (1 for intersect and 0 otherwise).

 ## Package Overview